No-one-alone/no-one-alone.github.io/Homework_5/blog.md

 The DisplayNameFor helper returns the display name for the specified expression for the current model as a collection.

-This how the headers of the columns in the table were placed.
+This how the headers of the columns in the table were obtained.

-While the Displayfor displays the actual value of the specified expression in a consistent manner thus giving us the data found in the fields of the table.
+While the Displayfor displays the actual value of the specified expression in a consistent manner thus giving us the data found in each of the fields of the table.

-Note that the latter helper is wrapped in the foreach loop above which allows to iterate through each of entries in the model and thus display each of the request entries in the database.
+Note that the latter helper is wrapped in the foreach loop above which allows for iterating through each of entries in the model and thus displaying each of the request entries in the database.

-Lastly as in the other view, we see the creation of strong typed view with the enumberable characteristic enabled by this code.
+Lastly as in the other view, we see the creation of a strongly typed view with the enumerable characteristic enabled by this code.

 ```cs